eno-lang/eno/README.md

 [website](https://eno-lang.org) and the terminology glossary, and feel free to open an issue here in the issue tracker if anything is unclear.

+## Encoding

+Eno documents must be encoded as `UTF-8`.

 ## Filename Extension

-eno documents use the `.eno` extension.
+Eno documents use the `.eno` extension.

+## MIME Type

+On the internet eno documents are transferred as `text/eno`.

 ## Language stability and development plan